 I softened a little.
 She did try all the time.
 She was just slow and stupid.

-“I wish you loved me,” she said picking up a saucepan with coffee she’d reheated for me.
-She moved it toward the dishwasher.
-I reached to help but she jerked it away, not in the mood to be pampered.
-Hot liquid spilled on her.
+“I wish you loved me,” she said picking up a saucepan with coffee she’d reheated for me and moving toward the dishwasher.
+I reached to help but she jerked pan away, not in the mood to be pampered.
+Hot liquid spattered on her bare legs.
 She screamed with pain.

 “Goddamn it,” she said.
-She was nude and a red blotch blossomed on her thigh.
+Red blotches blossomed on her thigh.

 “It wasn’t my fault,” I said not moving, refusing to help.